zYuna646/django-face-recognition/README.md

    docker-compose up -d
    ```

-3. Access the application at http://fer.webapps.digital/
+3. Access the application at http://fer.webapps.digital:8080/ or http://localhost:8080/

 ## Configuration